Founder and Coordinator (main contact point)

 Johanna Söderström is currently a EURIAS research fellow at the Netherlands Institute for Advanced Studies and the Social Sciences and a Researcher and Docent at the Department of Government, Uppsala University.
 Her work include research on post-war democratisation and ex-combatant politics.
 She has conducted research on ex-combatant politics in Liberia, Namibia, the US and Colombia.
 Johanna is the author of the book Peacebuilding and Ex-Combatants: Political Reintegration in Liberia, co-editor (with Gyda Sindre) of the Special Issue Former Armed Groups and Party Politics, alongside journal articles (with Ben Oppenheim) in Civil Wars, Political Studies and Journal of Development Studies.
 Johanna is a member of the research programme Varieties of Peace with the Project Living Peace and Elite Legacy: Comparative Life Histories of Peacemakers.

 Véronique Dudouet is Programme Director for Conflict Transformation Research.
 She joined the Berghof research team in 2005 and has since managed various collaborative research projects on resistance/liberation movements, negotiations and third-party intervention in asymmetric conflicts, inclusive political/security transitions, post-war governance and civil resistance.
 She also carries out consultancy research for various civil society organisations and international agencies and serves as Academic Advisor of the International Center on Nonviolent Conflict in Washington.

 Devon Curtis is a University Senior Lecturer in the Department of Politics and International Studies at the University of Cambridge and a Fellow of Emmanuel College.
 Her main research interests and publications deal with power-sharing and governance arrangements following conflict, UN peacebuilding, non-state armed movements in Africa, and critical perspectives on conflict, peacebuilding, and development.
 Her field research concentrates on the Great Lakes region of Africa, especially Burundi, Rwanda and the Democratic Republic of the Congo.
-Previously, Devon worked for the Canadian government, the United Nations Staff College, and she has been a consultant for the UK Department for International Development, the Overseas Development Institute, and a Visiting Senior Advisor to the International Peace Institute.
+Previously, Devon worked for the Canadian government and the United Nations Staff College, and she has been a consultant for the UK Department for International Development, the Overseas Development Institute, and a Visiting Senior Advisor to the International Peace Institute.
 She has had fellowships at the Saltzman Institute of War and Peace Studies at Columbia University, and at the Center for International Security and Cooperation (CISAC) at Stanford University.

 For full list of Network Members see Meet the Team.